GameTimeline

 Final Fantasy film & TV timeline

-Square Enix's CG films, the Final Fantasy XV prequel anime, and the Final Fantasy XIV live-action drama in US release order—with separate worlds (Spirits Within, VII, XV, XIV) and a clear split from the games on /final-fantasy.
+Square Enix's CG films, the Final Fantasy XV prequel anime, and the Final Fantasy XIV live-action drama in US release order—with separate worlds (Spirits Within, VII, XV, XIV) and a clear split from the games on Final Fantasy games timeline.

 Updated July 2026